 Bottle Feedings Mamas!
 THIS POST IS FOR YOU GUYS!
 Looking for bottle feeding equipment?
 Feeding your baby, whether it be from your breast or from a bottle, is no walk in the park.
 There are challenges and eases with both!

-I bottle fed my breastfed baby (we did a combo of each for his first year), and I can attest that YOU NEED A LOTTA CRAP to bottle feed your little one.
+I bottle fed my breastfed baby (we did a combo of each for his first year), and I can attest that YOU NEED A LOTTA STUFF to bottle feed your little one.

-I’ve also broken this post up into sections for pumping and formula feeding mommies!
+I’ve broken this post up into sections for pumping and formula feeding mamas!

 Bottle feeding equipment: For both formula and pumping moms

 YAS!
 I LOVED this thing.
 Kinde has a great one!
 Guys, you never have to fiddle with warming up water over the stove, or the warm-water-in-the-coffee-cup trick (this works, it just takes WAY longer).